Mumbai rains: Why one rainy day brought CR to a standstill

-Officials had kept points — which enable trains to switch tracks — unclamped so as to upgrade overhead lines to 25,000-volt AC; heavy showers caused them to malfunction, throwing signalling system out of gear near Kurla
+Officials had kept points, which enable trains to switch tracks, unclamped so as to upgrade overhead lines to 25,000v AC; rains caused them to malfunction, throwing signalling system out of gear near Kurla

 If you are wondering why the situation of suburban local trains was so bad in the first real heavy rains that the city witnessed yesterday, here’s one of the reasons why: the equipment which allows trains to switch tracks was not in its regular monsoon position.

 The unclamped points, when they were submerged with water, caused the signalling system to go haywire, say CR authorities.
 Pics/Sayed Sameer Abedi